 As part of the administrative team, the Municipal Clerk is responsible for the Municipal Freedom of Information and Protection of Privacy Act and the management of township records.

 As part of this overall record keeping role, the Clerk prepares agendas, minutes and by-laws for Council and standing Committees based on reports received from the department managers and the CAO, as well as preparing reports for Council related to the Clerk’s function.
 In the past couple of years, the Clerk has been instrumental in moving the township over to electronic agenda packages which means that all agendas, minutes, reports and by-laws are available for review by the general public.
 This means that Committee and Council members can review their entire agenda anywhere that they can access the internet.

-Every four years, the Clerk is responsible for adminstration of the municipal election.
-The next election takes place on October 22, 2018.
+Every four years, the Clerk is responsible for administration of the municipal election.
+The next election takes place in October 2022.

 The Clerk is the Accessibility Coordinator for the Municipality ensuring municipal compliance with the Accessibility for Ontarians with Disabilities Act and regulations.
 More information on this can be found on the Accessibility SERVICES page.

-Other responsibilities of the Clerk involve oversight of the administration of the Cemetary By-Law, birth registrations, death certificates and duties related to being a Commissioner for Taking Oaths and Affidavits.
-To make arrangements for a marriage license or to obtain information regarding the Evergreen Cemetary located on the corner of Pine Street and Harburn Road, please contact the Administrative Assistant through the link in the sidebar.
+Other responsibilities of the Clerk involve oversight of the administration of the Cemetery By-Law, birth registrations, death certificates and duties related to being a Commissioner for Taking Oaths and Affidavits.
+To make arrangements for a marriage license or to obtain information regarding the Evergreen Cemetery located on the corner of Pine Street and Harburn Road, please contact the Administrative Assistant through the link in the sidebar.